ChristianKaltenecker/PerformanceEvolution_Website/MetadataAnalysis/MetadataAnalysis.md

 ## brotli

 This case study has multiple configuration options with numeric values.
-In one release and one single numeric value of a certain configuration option, there is a performance bug which is confirmed by the changelog.
+In one release and one single numeric value of a certain configuration option, there is a performance bug which is confirmed by the Change log.
 The base code (i.e., all other code that is not related to window size or the compression level) shows no significant changes over time; only some configuration options and interactions.
 The most changes are between releases 0.3.0-0.4.0 and 0.4.0-0.5.2 with these three releases being the only significant in this case study.